m-dml/m-dml.github.io/seminar.md

 ## Past Topics

+### 57. "Decoding the Encoding" 14.02.2023
+On Tuesday, February 14 at 3pm, our ML Seminar will cover "Non-Linear Dimensionality Reduction with a Variational Encoder Decoder to Understand Convective Processes in Climate Models" by G. Behrens, et al.[1]

+ML methods have been extensively used for accurate reproduction of various parameterized processes in weather and climate models.
+In the paper for the seminar, variational autoencoders(VEDs) are used for learn and understand convective processes in an aquaplanet superparameterized climate model simulation.
+The authors show that not only are VEDs capable of learning the parameterized processes, but they can also do so while compressing information.
+The authors further investigate the different modes to understand the convective processes and empahsize the interpretability of this method.

+[1] G. Behrens, et al. ["Non-Linear Dimensionality Reduction with a Variational Encoder Decoder to Understand Convective Processes in Climate Models."](https://arxiv.org/abs/2204.08708)

 ### 56. "Uncertainty and Memory" 17.01.2023

 On Tuesday, January 17 at 3pm, our ML Seminar will cover "History-based, Bayesian closure for stochastic parameterization: application to Lorenz'96" by M. A. Bhouri, and P. Gentine.[1]